Regularization: A Fix to Overfitting in Machine Learning

 • Fitting the training set well is ensured by the First term in the formula.

-• Keeping the parameters small so that the hypothesis becomes simpler, which is ensured by the regularization term. λ is the regularization parameter, and for the example above, we selected its value as 1000.
+• Keeping the parameters small so that the hypothesis becomes simpler, which is ensured by the regularization term. λ is the regularization parameter, and for the example above, we selected its value randomly as 1000.

 How will the value of the regularization parameter λ affect model fitting?

-One question that must come to our mind now: what if we set a huge value of λ in our cost function, let's say 10¹⁰?
-To understand this, let's take the same curve-fitting example where our model fitted a 4th-order polynomial:
+One question that must come to our mind now: What if we set a huge value of λ in our cost function, say 10¹⁰?

 f(x) = θ0 + θ1.X + θ2.X² + θ3.X³ + θ4.X⁴

-If we make the λ value very high, then every parameter will become very small, I.e.
+If we make the λ value very high, then every parameter will become very small, i.e.,

 θ1 ≈ θ2 ≈ θ3 ≈ θ4 ≈ 0